 • An order of remaining drug and/or alcohol free may be enforced by random testing, usually done at the courthouse.

-• Any positive drug or alcohol tests will result in corrective action by your probation officer, which may involve a Probation Surrender before the court.
+• Any positive drug or alcohol test will result in corrective action by your probation officer, which may involve a Probation Surrender before the court.

 • Any failure to be tested as directed is treated as a positive test.